juliornellas/javascript-course-for-beginners/README.md

 # JavaScript Crash Course for Beginners

-> No knowledgment is required
+> Knowledgment is not required

 ### Class 01
 1. Link the javascript;